JagadishSivakumar/GlobalWheatDetection/README.md

 - EfficientDet D6
 - Insect /Flies Augmentation of wheat idea to achieve Silver Medal
 - Implementation with GPU, Cuda cores used
+- This repo. does not have the used trained model weights and datafiles.
+The dataset used are all public dataset available in Kaggle.
+Check the code for required dataset and include it for overall run.

 **EfficientDet**
 https://arxiv.org/pdf/1911.09070.pdf